Skip to main content

 Wedding

-How Many Items Should Be On A Wedding Registry?
-The Goldilocks Guide to Getting It Just Right
+How Many Gifts Should Be On A Wedding Registry?
+What You Should Know

 Wondering how many items belong on a wedding registry?
-Learn the ideal count, price ranges, and tips to build a balanced list guests will love to shop from.
+Learn the ideal count, price ranges, and tips to build a balanced list guests will love to use!

 Gift box with a ribbon, flowers, perfume bottle, and jewelry on a lace fabric background.